xtmtd/Phylogenomics/scripts/README.md

 All nine bash scripts are tested in Linux systems, such as CentOS 7, CentOS 8, ubuntu18.04 LTS, ubuntu20.04 LTS, ubuntu22.04 LTS etc. Their functions are described below.

-1. **BUSCO_extraction.sh:** this script extracts the amino acid and nucleotides sequences for all the BUSCO results (run_* folders) by using TransDecoder, i.e., modifying the head name of the fasta files for each locus and merging sequences of the same locus into the fasta files, then filtering loci having too few taxa (less than three).
+1. **BUSCO_extraction.sh:** this script extracts the amino acid and nucleotides sequences for all the BUSCO results (run_$SPECIES folder generated from BUSCO v3) by using TransDecoder, i.e., modifying the head name of the fasta files for each locus and merging sequences of the same locus into the fasta files, then filtering loci having too few taxa (less than three).
 2. **align_MAFFT.sh:** this script performs multiple sequence alignment by using MAFFT or MAGUS.
 3. **trimming_alignments.sh:** this script performs trimming of multiple sequence alignments by using trimAl, BMGE or ClipKIT, i.e., identifying and removing highly divergent sites, or retaining parsimony-informative/constant sites from multiple sequence alignments.
 4. **loci_filtering_alignment-based.sh:** this script filters loci by detecting alignment length, number of parsimony-informative sites, percentage of parsimony-informative sites in the alignment, GC content, compositional heterogeneity (RCV, Relative composition variability), evolutionary rate (average pairwise identity) and likelihood mapping criteria by using PhyKIT or IQ-TREE.
 5. **gene_trees.sh:** this script generates individual gene trees for a set of alignments by using IQ-TREE.
-6. **loci_filtering_tree-based.sh:** this script filter loci using gene tree-based methods, i.e., average bootstrap support (ABS), Degree of violation of the molecular clock (DVMC), treeness, signal-to-noise ratio (treeness over rcv), spurious homologs (possible paralogs, incorrectly assembled sequences), and treeshrink by using PhyKIT, IQ-TREE or TreeShrink.
+6. **loci_filtering_tree-based.sh:** this script filter loci using gene tree-based methods, i.e., average bootstrap support (ABS), Degree of violation of the molecular clock (DVMC), treeness, signal-to-noise ratio (treeness over rcv), spurious homologs (possible paralogs, incorrectly assembled sequences), treeshrink, and inconsistent genes by using PhyKIT, IQ-TREE, TreeShrink or ASTRAL.
-7. **matrix_generation.sh:** this script generates the supermaxtrix, partition and occupancy for alignments by using PhyKIT.
+7. **matrix_generation.sh:** this script generates the supermaxtrix, partition and occupancy for alignments by using PhyKIT or FASconCAT.
 8. **astral.sh:** this script generates the species tree by using ASTRAL.
 9. **mcmctree_AA.sh:** this script estimates divergence time by using MCMCTree for "large scale" amino acid dataset.